Hans Nielsen Hauge: Haugean movement

 It is generally agreed that Hauge had a profound influence on both secular and religious history in Norway.
 Hauge's message emphasized the type of spirituality he felt originated with Martin Luther.
 He led charismatic meetings, and his organization became an informal network that in many ways challenged the establishment of the state church.
 As a result, he and his followers were persecuted in various ways.
-Hauge was imprisoned on several occasions, spending a total of nine years in prison.
+Hauge spent a total of nine years in prison.

-Over time the Haugean movement increased its influence throughout the country.
+Over time, the Haugean movement increased its influence throughout the country.
 Some figures might illustrate that fact.
 In the late eighteenth century a normal service at a church in Christiania would be attended by fewer than 20 people – of a population of nearly 10,000.
 Christianity in Norway was nearly becoming a framework for traditions, and ethics (from a Christian perspective) and spiritual life were nearly non-existent.
-It is not an exaggeration to state that he revived the faith in most of Norway.
+It is not an exaggeration to state that Hauge revived the faith in most of Norway.
 Both men and women played a central role in this revival.
 The first female preacher of the Haugean movement was Sara Oust, who was active from the year 1799.

 Turning to his achievements as an industrialist, the number of factories and mills that Hauge founded around the country were numerous.
 All but one disappeared during the industrial revolution, which in Norway took place in the mid-19th century.
 In 1809, the government temporarily released Hauge from prison so that he could construct salt factories to help alleviate the salt shortage caused by the British Blockade.
 Even so, his modesty prevented him from becoming a capitalist, and he gave away all he had founded and inspired to others – brethren and friends.
 During a period of extreme economic crisis, when almost all the prosperous timber barons and iron works owners went bankrupt because of the Napoleonic Wars, he showed a way to prosperity for anyone with initiative, and this led to the new rise in Norwegian economics some years after national independence in 1814.
 In this matter Hauge was but one of several contributors, but he was one of the most influential – especially so in the way he combined economics and Christian morals: modesty, honesty and hard work among them.